 Kansas City, Missouri, lies on the western edge of Missouri.
 Among the 100 largest cities in the United States, it is the most centrally located in the lower 48 states.
 This central location makes it very competitive for employment involving transportation, communication and distribution.

-Kansas City covers 319 square miles and is home to approximately 464,000 residents, making it the largest city in Missouri, both in area and in population.
+Kansas City covers 319 square miles.
+The US Census Bureau’s Population Estimates Program shows a 2017 population of 488,943 residents, making it the largest city in Missouri, both in area and in population.
 Its area is the 11th largest among United States cities that are not consolidated with counties.
 Its population is the 37th largest in the United States.
 The city lies within parts of four counties; Cass, Clay, Jackson, Platte and 15 public school districts.
-It is at the center of a 15-county metropolitan area with approximately 2,065,000 residents.
+It is at the center of a 14-county metropolitan area with approximately 2,128,912 residents.

 Population and Households